kdraba/polymer-introduction/README.md

 ## Current Step

+### Deleting comments

+To delete a comment we need a button inside our template for each individual comment.
+Just like with the add button we hook this button up with a `on-tap` handler.
+We do all this in our [app/index.html](./app/index.html).

+The implementation of our handler is a little bit more interesting, because we need to map our event to the comment we want to remove from the list.
+As you might expect, its quiet easy.
+An event fired from an element within a `dom-repeat`-template simply provides us the item and the index the element was rendered for in its `model` property ([handling events in dom-repeat](https://www.polymer-project.org/1.0/docs/devguide/templates#handling-events)).

+In the next commit we will change the type of our comment from a flat string to an object with a date and a message.

+## Previous Steps

 ### Adding new comments - the Polymer way

 The Polymer binding system is event based, i.e. each element changing a value is firing an event designating the change of the value.
 Other elements may be listening for these events and reacting to them by updating their own values.